 Talking Hope considers how thinking and talking about hope promotes better futures for young people who are identified as being at high risk.
 To do this, it explores the factors identified as important by young people, and the staff who support them, in achieving hope.
-After a pause during 2020, the Talking Hope toolkit is underway, built on three phases of knowledge exchange.

 This project is led by the University of Strathclyde and was funded in Phase I by the European Social Innovation Fund in partnership with the Scottish Government, in Phase II by the Scottish Government and the Good Shepherd Centre, and in Phase III by Scottish Government and Includem.